-Building upon skills learned in COM 101, students complete one Writing Enhanced (WE) designate course at the 200-level or higher, preferably in the major.
-This course provides scaffolding between COM 101 and Capstone writing experiences.
+Building upon skills learned in COM 101, students complete one Writing Enhanced (WE) designated course at the 200-level or higher, preferably in the major.
+This course provides scaffolding between COM 101 and Capstone writing experience.

 Community Service - 40 hours